“Find your passion.”

 Passion is always a craft you choose purely for the sake of doing it, for the fulfillment that comes over you when you’re working—simply because it makes you happy.

 When you find something—some hobby, activity, career, sport, job, or career—that you show up for the day in and day out purely for the happiness that comes over you, then you will finally know that you’ve found your passion.

 2. Work Doesn’t Feel Like “Work” Anymore.
 Work Becomes Play

 Here’s another key factor that separates passions from every other type of career: working on what you love never feels like “work.”

-We live in a culture where almost all of us view our daily nine-to-five jobs as undesirable “work” that we’re forcing ourselves to show up for.
+We live in a culture where many of us view our daily nine-to-five jobs as undesirable “work” that we’re forcing ourselves to show up for.

-“Work” has turned into this chore that we drag ourselves to show up for every weekday.
-When you get into that habit of dragging yourself into a career that doesn’t speak to who you are.
+You lose touch with that spark when you get into that habit of dragging yourself into a career that doesn’t speak to who you are.

 And in fact, you even get excited to jump out of bed and show up to your job every morning because you love it that much.

 When you no longer have to hit the snooze button on your alarm clock because you can’t contain your excitement to get started with your work for your day, you can be sure that what you’re doing is your true passion.

 3. Your Craft Doesn’t Drain Your Energy.
 It Feeds Your Spirit